-A 48-year-old is the latest victim of a flesh-eating bacteria that forced him to have all of his limbs amputated.
-According to medical experts, Greg Manteufel, of West Bend, Wisconsin, went to the emergency room last month after he thought he contracted the flu.
+A 48-year-old Wisconsin man is the victim of a flesh-eating bacteria that forced him to have all of his limbs amputated.
+According to medical experts, Greg Manteufel, of West Bend, Wisconsin, went to the emergency room in February 2019 after he thought he contracted the flu.
 Yet, after several tests, medical experts revealed that Manteufel had contracted an infection from a bacteria identified as Capnocytophaga Canimorsus, found in dog saliva.
 The bacteria usually causes severe infections in people with weakened immune systems and is spread through bites or close contact with infected dogs.

 His wife, Dawn Manteufel spoke with Fox 6 about his symptoms, stating that the disease hit him with vengeance, bruising him all over.
 The disease had made it look as if someone had beat him up with a baseball bat, which had shocked both of them.
 Her husband has a history of good health and spent his life around dogs, which is why it caught them off guard.
 Yet, the infection in his blood triggered a severe response in his body.